json420/degu/doc/degu.base.rst

 .. class:: Body(rfile, content_length)

-    Represents a normal (non-chunk-encoded) HTTP request or response body.
+    Represents an HTTP request or response body with a content-length.

     This class provides HTTP Content-Length based framing atop an arbitrary buffered binary stream (basically, anything that has a ``read()`` method